All about pruning shrubs and plants

 philadelphus

-Spring flowering shrubs which have finished flowering such as PhiladelphusForsythia and Deutzia.
+Prune any of the Spring flowering shrubs which have finished flowering such as PhiladelphusForsythia, Ceanothus and Deutzia.

 Fruit trees, Apples, Cherries, Plums and Pears.

-Hedges can be pruned but make sure there are no birds nesting.
+You can prune hedges, but ensure no birds are nesting.
 Destruction of a nest can be an offence under the Wildlife and Countryside Act 1981. check and prune Beech and Hornbeam, Box, Leylandii, Thuja, Privet and Laurel.

 Autumn Pruning